realworldocaml/book/en/json.md

 This will generate some new files in your current directory. `Github_t.ml` and `Github_t.mli` will contain an OCaml module with types defines that correspond to the ATD file.
-It looks like this:
+The signature looks like this:

 ```ocaml
 type scope = [